 uncontrolled muscle movements in your face, neck, arms, or legs;

 a light-headed feeling, like you might pass out;

-severe nervous system reaction--very stiff (rigid) muscles, high fever, sweating, confusion, fast or uneven heartbeats, tremors, feeling like you might pass out.
+severe nervous system reaction--very stiff (rigid) muscles, high fever, sweating, confusion, fast or uneven heartbeats, tremors.

-Common side effects may include:
+Common side effects of Promethazine with Codeine may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 More about codeine / promethazine

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information

 - Drug class: upper respiratory combinations